schmaustech/ceph-on-hosted-cluster-blog/README.md

 namespace/openshift-local-storage created
 ~~~

-Next we can create the storage group customer resource yaml and then apply that as well to the hosted cluster.
+Next we can create the storage group custome resource yaml and then apply that as well to the hosted cluster.

 ~~~bash
 cat << EOF > ~/openshift-local-storage-group.yaml